BABB (BAX) Price Hits $0.0004

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

-BABB’s launch date was February 5th, 2018.
+BABB was first traded on February 5th, 2018.
 BABB’s total supply is 65,000,000,000 tokens and its circulating supply is 62,701,285,000 tokens.
+The official website for BABB is getbabb.com.
+BABB’s official message board is babb.medium.com.
 BABB’s official Twitter account is @getbabb and its Facebook page is accessible here.
 The Reddit community for BABB is https://reddit.com/r/getbabb.
-BABB’s official message board is babb.medium.com.
-The official website for BABB is getbabb.com.

 BABB Token Trading

-It is usually not possible to buy alternative cryptocurrencies such as BABB directly using U.S. dollars.
-Investors seeking to acquire BABB should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy BABB using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as BABB directly using US dollars.
+Investors seeking to trade BABB should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy BABB using one of the exchanges listed above.

 Receive News & Updates for BABB Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for BABB and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.